Physicians at the Penn Stroke Center evaluate, diagnose and treat stroke and other diseases affecting the blood vessels in the brain.

-Stroke symptoms usually come on suddenly and with little warning.
+A stroke usually comes on suddenly and with little warning.
 Symptoms of stroke include:

-At the Penn Stroke Center we offer patients the latest advanced technology in diagnostic testing for stroke and critical neurologic conditions.
-In addition, patients at risk for stroke are evaluated and preventative strategies and risk-factor modifications are instituted.
+At the Penn Stroke Center we offer patients the latest advanced technology in diagnostic testing for stroke and other diseases affecting the blood vessels in the brain.

 Diagnostic testing includes:

 - Carotid duplex ultrasound — Uses sound waves to image the carotid and vertebral arteries in the neck.
-This imaging modality provides information on atherosclerotic plaque formation and blood flow velocity within the arteries.
+This imaging modality provides information on atherosclerotic plaque formation and blockages within the arteries.

 - Computed tomography (CT), CT-angiography

-After experiencing a stroke, a patient will benefit from a team of experts who will develop an individualized recovery plan.
+After experiencing a stroke, it's important to have a team of experts who will develop an individualized recovery plan and will do everything possible to prevent another stroke from happening.
 We work collaboratively with a diverse group of specialists from multiple disciplines including:

-The Center offers both traditional and advanced treatment approaches, including:
+The Penn Stroke Center offers advanced treatment approaches, including: